 - Retire later.
 Wait 2 more years to retire, instead of 67.

-So among these which are the ones that he or she have a direct control over?
+Among these actions, which are the actions that he or she have a direct control over?

 - 1 – Choosing when to start investing

 - 4 – Increase funding of wealth building